Monitoring resource usage

 At the organization level:

-Spaces are redacted unless you're a space administrator or instance editor
+Spaces are redacted unless you're a space administrator or Instance Editor

 At the space level:

-NCU and credit utilization charts (drill down to user level with email addresses):
+CU and credit utilization charts (drill down to user level with email addresses):

 Resource pool managers: No redaction